hooniez/ps2_assignment3/Dev_Diary_Cal_Lamshed/Week 7/Week_7_Diary.md

 All the members of the team share a common purpose of improving the system. after each phase the teams can be brought together to share strategies.
 Capture the flag is a common style of game.
 The exercise is scored by the number of objectives the attacking team accomplishes and defending team defends.

+#### Logging Security Information.
+System monitoring produces massive amounts of data.
+Monitoring technology can be somewhat automated.
+Network or netflow data tells us which systems communicated and the amount of data the exchanged.
+DNS logs tell us which systems may have communicated with external systems.
+System logs let us know about the inner workings of the operating system.
+Application logs tell us similar information about application level workings.
+Authentication logs let us know who may have used the central authentication center, and what internal and external locations they accessed through this server.
+VoIP lets you know about traffic on the network using SIP.
+Dump traffic may also be used.
+Syslog is very important.
+Syslog standard is a simple format.
+Each message has 4 components:
+Header. (timestamp, souce address)
+Facility.
+24 bit code that describes where the message came from.
+Severity. importance of the message.
+Message. system that creates the log entry can include information that explains the purpose of the message.
+Severity.
+0 is an emergency.
+7 is a debug.
+Syslog is supported by all linux servers.
+Syslog forms the core of many security systems. syslog-ng added encryption.
+Rsyslog added further enhancments.

+Journalctl another system of logs that uses binary.
+Decisions have to be made on how long to keep logs.
+Tagging is also used to hold more information such as the user, and other metadata.
+NXlog is a central log management tool.

+#### Security information and even management

+Log files are an important secruity system.
+But their are too many for humans to do the work.
+So it needs to be automated to computers.
+AI is used to solve security log analysis.
+SIEM:
+Act as a central secure collection point.
+Stores them security.
+Applys artificial intellegence to find patterns of attack.
+SIEM has access to files from all across the network, so can see the big picture.
+Does something called log coorilation which recognises combinations of activity which indicates a security incident.
+Intrusion detection system:
+A suspicious event which may be an attack triggers the inital event within the SIEM.
+Then it pulls together other information.
+SIEM consolidates information into a dashboard, which provides admin with a view of the network.
+Soar platforms is a greatly enhanced version of a siem